embrace-io/embrace-docs/content/ios/session-reporting.md

 This will tell Embrace to use swift-style logging that should look better as you work.
 {{< /hint >}}

+## End the Startup Moment

-Finally, make sure to end the special "startup" moment that Embrace uses to track app launch performance.
-You can end this moment anywhere you choose.
+Finally, make sure to end the special "startup" Moment that Embrace uses to track app launch performance.
+You can end this Moment anywhere you choose.
 We recommend placing the call as close to the point that your UI is ready for use as possible, as doing so will give you the most accurate picture of the performance your users are experiencing with app launch.